UCSBCarpentry/2024-02-27-ucsb-webscraping/_episodes/03-manual-scraping.md

 >
 >
 > > ## Solution
-> > After completing all steps you should get the following output:
+> > After completing all steps, you should get the following output:
 > >
 > >
 > > ![Screenshot of the Scraper]({{ page.root }}/fig/Image9.png)